 With do-a-dot markers, Zoey’s now focused on getting the marker perfectly on each dot!

 The Spanish animal alphabet do-a-dot pages work well with toddlers, too!
-Here my 18-month-old granddaughter, Sophia (Zoey’s sister), and her 15-month-old cousin, Caleb (my daughter, Christina’s son), are using do-a-dot markers with the delfín (dolphin) page during our ocean unit.
+Here my 18-month-old granddaughter, Sophia (Zoey’s sister), and her 15-month-old cousin, Caleb (my daughter, Chrissy’s son), are using do-a-dot markers with the delfín (dolphin) page during our ocean unit.
 I had a Schleich dolphin, and we focused on the English and Spanish words for dolphin.

 For young toddlers, the do-a-dot marker work is just a way to practice mark making and work on fine-motor coordination.
 I typically say /d/ for delfín to help them hear the phonetic sound, although we don’t emphasize the letter symbol at their age.
 It’s a fun activity for them, though, and a great way for them to work on a number of skills.
 Look at how they’re developing their concentration skills!